Undergraduate Summer Session

 Enrich Your Undergraduate Experience

 On-campus housing for the Undergraduate Summer Session will be provided for students enrolled in Summer Session courses.
-Undergraduate Summer Session Housing will begin on Sunday, June 21, 2015 at 9am and end on Saturday, August 8, 2015 at 12 noon.
-Housing will be provided in Minden Hall (121 Waterman Street), which consists of singles, doubles, and triples.
-Rooms and suites have private bathrooms.
+Undergraduate Summer Session Housing will begin on Sunday, June 26, 2016 at 9am and end on Saturday, August 13, 2016 at 12pm noon.
+Housing will be provided in Minden Hall (121 Waterman Street), which consists of singles, doubles, and triples, configured in suites or rooms.
 A community kitchen is on the first floor.